chgnaneshwari/FinalProject/README.md

 Python app.py

-please do select the food names as per the food_calories.csv file
+please do select the food names as per the food_calories.csv file which is present in src folder

 Video link:https://vimeo.com/1079027879?share=copy